ndreynolds/ratatouille/README.md

 ## Getting Started

-Ratatouille implements [the Elm Architecture][tea] as a way to structure application logic.
+Ratatouille implements [The Elm Architecture][tea] (TEA) as a way to structure application logic.
 This fits quite naturally in Elixir and is part of what makes Ratatouille declarative.
-If you've already used it on the web, it should feel very familiar.
+If you've already used TEA on the web, this should feel very familiar.

 As with a GenServer definition, Ratatouille apps only implement a behaviour by